Nir Seroussi

 Nir Seroussi (ניר סרוסי) is a music executive, songwriter, and producer.
-He is currently Executive Vice President at Interscope Capitol Labels Group (formerly Interscope Geffen A&M Records).
+He is currently President, Interscope Capitol Miami after serving for several years as Executive Vice President at Interscope Capitol Labels Group (formerly Interscope Geffen A&M Records).
 He was previously the President of Sony Music U.S. Latin.

 Early life and education

 Born in Israel, Nir Seroussi moved to the United States to attend to Berklee College of Music in Boston in 1993 where he majored in Music Business/Management and graduated summa cum laude.